MicrosoftDocs/sdk-api/sdk-api-src/content/dvbsiparser/nf-dvbsiparser-iisdbdigitalcopycontroldescriptor-getrecordcopycontrol.md

 ### -param bRecordIndex [in]

 Specifies the record number for the component, indexed from zero.
-Call the <a href="https://msdn.microsoft.com/cc4e190e-8dd9-4e87-9f85-ed5ecea6eadc">IIsdbDigitalCompyControlDescriptor::GetCountOfRecords</a>
-  method to get the number of records in the digital copy control descriptor.
+Call the <a href="https://msdn.microsoft.com/cc4e190e-8dd9-4e87-9f85-ed5ecea6eadc">IIsdbDigitalCompyControlDescriptor::GetCountOfRecords</a>method to get the number of records in the digital copy control descriptor.

 ### -param pbComponentTag [out]